-A radiated measurement method to demonstrate compliance has been selected in consideration of test equipment availability, and that many mmW EUTs utilize integrated antenna array elements therefore do not have coaxial or waveguide antenna ports.
-A conducted method of measurement could be employed for certain tests if EUT antenna ports are accessible and connectable to spectrum analyzers, and EUT and analyzer mixer waveguides both are accessible and of the same type (waveguide number), and if waveguide sections and transitions can be found.
-Another potential problem is that the peak power output of devices operating at or below the specified limits might exceed the rated power limit of many commercially available mixers.
-For these reasons, a radiated measurement method may be used.
+A radiated measurement method to demonstrate compliance has been selected in consideration of typical test equipment availability, and of the fact that many mmW EUTs utilize integrated antenna array elements, thus do not have coaxial or waveguide antenna ports.
+A conducted method of measurement could be employed for certain tests if 1) EUT antenna ports are accessible and connectable to spectrum analyzers, and 2) connections can be made such that any impedance mismatch can be minimized.